Ballet in three acts

 Grand Pas Classique

 For his 1881/82 revival of Paquita, Petipa added new pieces arranged and composed by Ludwig Minkus, who was the ballet composer to the Saint Petersburg Imperial Theatres at the time.
-These new pieces were the following – the Pas de trois for the first act and the Grand Pas Classique and the Mazurka des enfants for the third act.
+These new pieces were the following – the Pas de trois for the first act and the Mazurka des enfants and the Grand Pas Classique for the third act.
 For almost a century, the Pas de trois has been known as the Minkus Pas de trois, but in actual fact, a majority of the music is by Deldevez, not Minkus.
-Only the coda was composed by Minkus and the male variation is by Adolphe Adam, taken from his score for Joseph Mazilier’s 1845 ballet, Le Diable à Quatre.
-Petipa’s original staging of the Grand Pas Classique consisted of only one variation for Mme.
-Vazem and there is no evidence that Pavel Gerdt danced a variation; Minkus certainly did not compose one for him.
+Only the coda was composed by Minkus, the second section of the entrée is by Cesare Pugni from his score for The Naiad and the Fisherman and the male variation is by Adolphe Adam, taken from his score for Joseph Mazilier’s 1845 ballet, Le Diable à Quatre.
+Petipa’s original staging of the Grand Pas Classique consisted of only one variation for Ekaterina Vazem and there is no evidence that Pavel Gerdt danced a variation; Minkus certainly did not compose one for him.

 By the turn of the 20th century, the Grand Pas Classique consisted of five variations when performed in the full-length ballet.
-The tradition of including a myriad of classical solos started in 1896 at a gala performance held at Peterhof Palace in honour of Tsarina Ekaterina II (aka Catherine the Great), with Matilda Kschessinskaya as Paquita, but it was for the great Enrico Cecchetti’s farewell benefit of 1902 at the Mariinsky Theatre that the tradition really began.
+The tradition of including a myriad of classical solos started in 1896 at a gala performance held at Peterhof Palace with Matilda Kschessinskaya as Paquita, but it was for the great Enrico Cecchetti’s farewell benefit performance of 1902 at the Mariinsky Theatre that the tradition really began.
 Cecchetti was not only a celebrated dancer, but a beloved teacher and every one of the Mariinsky’s leading ballerinas wanted to participate in the gala to pay him homage.
 It was decided that they should dance their favourite variations from various works to perform as a sort of “variations marathon” to honour Maestro Cecchetti.
 From then on, it was tradition to include a suite of solos in the Paquita Grand Pas Classique when it was performed as a gala piece and the tradition remains intact today.

 The Grand Pas Classique was first introduced to the West by Anna Pavlova, who danced it many times with her company.
-It was one of the pieces that was part of her last matinee at the Golders Green Hippodrome – her London home area – in 1930 before her death.
-Among those who attended her final Golders Green matinee was the great English choreographer, Sir Frederick Ashton, who had first seen Pavlova perform in Lima, Peru in 1917 when he was a teenager.
+It was one of the pieces that she performed in her last matinee at the Golders Green Hippodrome – her London home area – in 1930 before her death.
+Among those who attended her final Golders Green matinee was the great English choreographer Sir Frederick Ashton, who had first seen Pavlova perform in Lima, Peru in 1917 when he was a teenager.

 - Petipa, Marius, Russian Ballet Master: The Memoirs of Marius Petipa.
 Translated ed. by Helen Whittaker, introduction and edited by Lillian Moore.
 London, UK: Dance Books Ltd (1958)